-SEER is an efficiency guideline for ACs, and the bigger the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding though, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
-The biggest difference between the two is that heat pumps can also add warmth to your home while an AC can't.
+SEER is an efficiency scale for ACs, and the bigger the number, the more efficient it is.
+The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the system is at heating.
+We can see from these examples by looking at the SEER rating, air conditioners are mostly equal, if not a little better depending on the model you choose.
+The greatest difference between the two is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

 Heat pumps are more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 We recommend a consultation with a ACE certified

 HVAC technician who has experience in your city before settling on a heat pump.
 If the equipment just isn't right for your climate, you could have very high electric bills.
 Once the temperature drops too low, it's near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
 This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.

 How does a heat pump compare to a furnace?

 A furnace is a more robust heating system